0xricksanchez/AFL_Runner/README.md

 1. plain AFL++ instrumentation
 2. Address-Sanitizer (ASan)
-3. CMPCOV, and
+3. CMPCOV,
-4. CMPLOG.
+4. CMPLOG, and
+5. Coverage visualization

 Afterwards, the necessary commands for 16 instances are being generated, which then are executed in a dedicated TMUX session.
 Finally, a custom TUI offered by _AFL Runner_ is tracking the progress of the fuzzing campaign in a centralized space: